 If your company does not offer a 401K plan — or if you are self-employed — you can also create your own 401K plan.
 You can invest up to $6,000 every year with an Individual Retirement Account, or IRA.
 You can also start an IRA with much less upfront, so don’t hesitate, even if you’re operating on a very small budget.

-Step 5: Think Outside the Box With Sell & Stay for Retirement
+Step 5: Think Outside the Box With a Sale-Leaseback for Retirement

-EasyKnock’s Sell & Stay program is a great way for retirees to convert the equity in their homes to cash without leaving their homes.
-Sell & Stay can also be the perfect option for people who are retiring in the near future and have not yet decided where they want to go after they leave the workforce.
-EasyKnock will purchase your home.
-You stay in your home as a renter for as long as you want with the option to eventually buy your home back or move out.
-Contact us if you’d like to know more about how Sell & Stay could help you during retirement or the transition to retirement.
+A sale-leaseback program is a great way for retirees to convert the equity in their homes to cash without leaving their homes.
+It can also be the perfect option for people who are retiring in the near future and have not yet decided where they want to go after they leave the workforce.
+You sell your home and stay as a renter with the option to eventually buy your home back or move out.